Skip main navigation

 Appeal Hearing:

 A legal proceeding to consider a UI appeal.
-Each party (you and your employer, in most cases) can tell an impartial hearing officer what the relevant facts are related to the issue on appeal.
+Each party (you and your employer, in most cases) can tell an impartial administrative law judge what the relevant facts are related to the issue on appeal.
 You may have witnesses testify.
 You may ask questions of the other party.
 All testimony is given under oath.

 Administrative Law Judge: